 10. Each player is charged with the responsibility of protecting the field while on the course and at the scoring area.
 Players should make sure that everyone in the group competes within the rules, conducts themselves in accordance with policies, and scores accurately at all times during OJGT events.
 Everyone must have the courage to bring violations to the attention of other players prior to leaving the scoring area after every round.
 When a rules violation occurs it should be brought up as it happens.
 Players should not wait until a fellow competitor starts the next hole to bring up violations.
-Although the rules will be followed, it is the sportsmanlike thing to do to inform possible violations as soon as possible.

 11. The use of yardage devices is permitted in OJGT events.
 But the device may only give yardage and not slope/grade.